Alicepinch/everything-vegan/TESTING.md

 Whilst testing/building the website I noticed that if a user was logged out but pressed back they would be taken back to the profile page/have access to pages that are for users that are logged in.
 This isn't the best UX as once a user is logged out, then their session should have ended.
 In order to fix, I installed the flask-login library and added the 'login_required' function.
 This function was added to all pages that should only be accessed when a user is logged in.
 If a user is not logged in then they will be redirected to the login page.

-### Deleting account & Recipes:

-When doing my final tests, I noticed that if anyone was logged in, they were able to delete any account/recipes.
-Even though the button for 'delete recipe' and 'delete account' only showed to users that created that specific recipe/ on their profile.
-However, if someone was to just use the url ```delete-recipe/<recipe-id>``` or ```delete-user/<username>```  then they would be able to override the Jinja templating.
-This wasn't ideal as I wouldn't want any user to be able to delete any recipe/account just because they are logged in.
-To remedy this, I added in some if statements to the appropriate routes in my app.py file.
-I also added flash messaged to let a user know they can't delete even if they tried.

 Code added:
 ```
 def login_required(f):